Invitation to Apply and Participate: 18-Month Health Equity Curriculum

 Applicants may be a single organization or a collaborative group of organizations from the same region of Colorado.
 Collaborative groups are strongly encouraged to apply and will be given priority consideration.

-If you are interested in applying for the grant, there will be a webinar on Tuesday, January 21, 2020 from 1:30 p.m. to 3:00 p.m.
-MST.
-If you are unable to attend the live webinar, a recording will be made available for later viewing.
+If you are interested in applying for the grant, here is a link to the informational webinar recently conducted about CLHE.
 The Request for Applications (RFA) and all of the subsequent details can be found here.
 Again, be sure to apply before or by Friday, February 21, 2020.
 We hope you will consider joining us!